w3c/wai-coga/index.md

 ### Glossary of Terms

-The are many terms used around Cognitive and Learning Disabilities, some vary between countries.
+We are compiling a [Glossary ](./glossary) for the terms used around Cognitive and Learning Disabilities.

-We are compiling a [Glossary of Terms](./glossary).

 ## Usability testing notes